AhadSiddiki/Gadget_Shop_Management_System/README.md

 ### Project completed on 11-Feb-2024
 # Gadget Shop Management System

 A comprehensive C++ based management system for handling gadget shop operations, including wholesalers, retailers, and product management.
-Done in CodeBlocks IDE.
+Done in Code::Blocks IDE.

 ![System Diagram](images/Gadget_Shop_diagram.jpg)

+## How to Run

+1. Ensure you have Code::Blocks IDE installed
+2. Open the project file `gadgetshop.cbp`
+3. Build and run the project (F9 or Build and Run button)

 ## Overview